phemsa/Thermometer/README.md

 # Thermometer
-Reads Xiaomi/Mijia bluetooth thermo sensors from a raspberri pi and diplays on a Waveshare e-ink display
+Bash/Python script to read Xiaomi/Mijia bluetooth thermometers and diplay values on a Waveshare e-ink display.

 # Components
-- A Raspberri Pi (I am using a Pi Zero WH) with bluetooth enabled and gatttool (should on there out of the box)
+- A Raspberri Pi (I am using a Pi Zero WH) with bluetooth enabled and gatttool (should be there out of the box)
 - Xiaomi Mijia Bluetooth 2 Wireless Thermometer (LYWSD03MMC)
 - If you want to display, a Waveshare E-ink Display (I am using a Waveshare 7.5inch HD e-Paper HAT)
 - The Waveshare python libraries for your respective display e.g. from https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT